 If you count yourself among them, then you know how much time it can take to manually go through all new emails and sort them out into appropriate folders.
 Wouldn’t it be better to use this time more productively?
 Of course, it would!
 And that’s where Outlook rules and tools such as Clean Email come in.

 Using Clean Email, you can quickly and easily set up automatic email filtering by creating Outlook rules based on different types of messages you receive, and this article will tell you how to get started.
+Check our short video about how to create Outlook filters and keep reading for more information.

 Microsoft Outlook is a powerful mail client with a whole host of useful features to make your life easier.
 Included among them is the ability to create inbox rules.